-We then put my father-in-law’s big stuff on Ebay – a 3 piece dinning room set, living room cabinet and an entertainment console.
+We then put my father-in-law’s big stuff on eBay – a 3 piece dining room set, living room cabinet, and an entertainment console.

-While loading the furniture on Ebay (something I’ve never done before), I saw my neighbours parking up.
+While loading the furniture on eBay (something I’ve never done before), I saw my neighbors parking up.
 Simon yelled out and we managed to give them our outdoor deck table and chairs in addition to our 2 bar stools and glass round table.
 We have about 5 weeks left before we need a home for all our stuff.

 Our things are flowing out of the house – one by one.
-All this and I was making some lovely chilli for dinner.
+All this and I was making some lovely chili for dinner.